Grace-Hephzibah/Hangman/README.md

 # Hangman
 This game lets you guess the randomly chosen secret animal name.

-<p> This HANGMAN PROJECT was a lot of fun to make.<br>
-I will try and add more features in the future.</p>

 # Start and End Look of the Hangman

 <img src = "https://github.com/Grace-Hephzibah/Hangman/blob/main/Photos/11.png">  </img>